Jaccouille/dow2-texture-painter/README.md

 ## Dawn of War 1 Texture
-Dawn of War 1 uses a different format to store their tem textures, the 4 masks are stored in a RTX file, once you extract them with a third party tool, you can merge them into a single file using the batch tool editor.
+Dawn of War 1 uses a different format to store their tem textures, the 4 masks are separated into individual file stored in a RTX file, once you extract them with a third party tool, you can merge them into a single file using the batch tool editor.
 The converted texture can then be used to color Dawn of War 1 diffuse grayscale texture.